 One of the instruments introduced by the Moguls was the tanbur, which is the ancestor of both the sitar and the tanpura.
 Tanbur is the general name given to all long-necked lutes from the Middle East and Central Asia.
-Apparently, there were two kinds of tanbur introduced into India, the fretted version which developed into the present-day sitar, and the fretless type that was called the tambura.
+Apparently, there were two kinds of tanbur introduced into India, the fretted version which developed into the present-day sitar, and the fretless type which was called the tambura.
 The tambura was used, as it is today, as a drone instrument to accompany vocalists.
-One important difference between the tanbur and tambura, was the introduction of the flat bridge to the latter (see the chapter on jawari).
-It is not until the late 17th century that there is no pictorial or literary evidence of the tanpuras existence.
+One important difference between the tanbur and tambura was the introduction of the flat bridge to the latter (see the chapter on jawari).
+It is not until the late 16th century that there is any pictorial or literary evidence of the tanpuras existence.
 From the miniature paintings of the Akbar and Jahangir periods, early 16th and 17th centuries, we can clearly see the tambura.
 It resembles in form the present-day Saz from Turkey.

 What is certain is that the well-established early classical music went through tremendous changes due to the initial introduction of Persian music by the Mogul invaders in the 10th century.
 The Muslims greatly respected and admired the Indian music of that period.
 That is why it took a long time to introduce aspects of Persian music into the classical music of India.
 This synthesis culminated in the 16th and 17th centuries with the development of modern classical Indian music.